Thorium/WebsitePlayground/specifications/Technologies.md

 Less-files are in the styles-folder and basically normal css-syntax is also valid less-syntax.
 There is a good tutorial on it's website.

+If you prefer [Sass](http://sass-lang.com/) over Less, just use it: it will also be parsed from the same styles-folder.

 ### Foundation.css ###